ONSdigital/eq-questionnaire-runner/README.md

 ### Supporting services

-Runner requires four supporting services - a questionnaire launcher, a storage backend, a cache and the supplementary data service.
+Runner requires three supporting services - a questionnaire launcher, a storage backend, and a cache.

 #### Run supporting services with Docker